 - Provide a Changes Since Last FIRM map and dataset that identifies areas where the Special Flood Hazard Area, floodway, and/or flood zone designations have changed since the previous flood study.
 Engineering factors that may have contributed to the changes such as data used and level of study performed will also be identified.
-Estimates of structures affected by the changes will be quantified and summarized to capture increases/decreases in known risk areas and enable local officials to better plan for outreach needs. - Provide 10%, 4%, 2%, 1%, and 0.2% annual-chance depth grids for detailed analysis and 1% annual chance depth grids for approximate riverine analysis.
-Depth grids depict the depth of flooding at locations throughout a community and when combined with other information, such as first floor elevations, are invaluable in understanding risk. - Provide a non-regulatory Risk Report which include narratives on multiple hazards and risk exposure, and explains the risk assessment methodology and results for each community.
-The risk report will provide loss estimations using Hazus for flood, earthquake, landslide, and wildfire hazards.
+Estimates of structures affected by the changes will be quantified and summarized to capture increases/decreases in known risk areas and enable local officials to better plan for outreach needs. - Provide 1% annual-chance depth grids for coastal areas and approximate riverine analysis.
+The detailed riverine work will include 10%, 4%, 2%, 1%, and 0.2% annual chance depth grids.
+Depth grids depict the depth of flooding at locations throughout a city and when combined with other information, such as first floor elevations, are invaluable in understanding risk. - Provide areas of inundation associated with +1, 2, and 3 feet increase to the base flood elevation for coastal areas to be used for planning purposes to represent sea level rise.
+Elevation increase values can also be adjusted using local sea level rise data as requested by the city. - Provide a non-regulatory Risk Report which include narratives on multiple hazards and risk exposure, and explains the risk assessment methodology and results for each city.
+The risk report will provide loss estimations using Hazus for flood, earthquake, and tsunami hazards.
 Flood depth grids and USGS ShakeMaps will be incorporated into the Hazus analysis.
 Local data will be added to Hazus for more accurate results.
 Other natural hazards will include a summary and an exposure analysis. - Provide the Flood Risk Database which houses data collected, created, and analyzed during the project.
-This data can be used by the Community to recreate maps, develop reports and other products, and to perform additional analysis. - Highlight areas where risk reduction actions may produce the highest return on investment. - Provide the Community with technical assistance for Hazus projects. - Provide the Community with Areas of Mitigation Interest findings and recommendations based on best available data.
+This data can be used by the City to recreate maps, develop reports and other products, and to perform additional analysis. - Highlight areas where risk reduction actions may produce the highest return on investment. - Provide the City with technical assistance for HAZUS projects. - Provide the City with Areas of Mitigation Interest findings and recommendations based on best available data.